alexanderscott/BieberStreamer/README.md

 # BieberStreamer
 A live stream dedicated to the wiley Canadian.
-See what all the fooss is aboot.
+[See what all the fooss is aboot.](http://bieberstreamer.ehrns.com)

 # About
-Built as an exercise in Rails4 websockets, threading, Twitter streaming, and Redis Pub/Sub.
+This project was an exercise in Rails 4 Live Streaming, SSEs, multi-threading, Twitter streaming API, and Redis Pub/Sub.
 What better practice than by using the heavy traffic of #bieber?

 A Twitter Streaming API worker runs in a separate thread inside the Rack middleware and publishes serialized tweets via Redis.
 Any client may make a connection using the EventSource class to an endpoint on the app server.A simple messaging broker handles the pub-sub messaging between the two.